the 6 ways horses learn

 Pay Attention to Body Language

-Horses communicate through body language, so being aware of your own non-verbal cues is crucial.
+Horses communicate through body language, so being aware of your non-verbal cues is crucial.

 When interacting with a horse, maintain an open posture and avoid sudden movements or gestures that may startle or confuse them.